OSGeoLabBp/mobile_gps/README.md

 geodatabase (e.g. PostGIS).
 A web map service also provided (WMS or WFS) and/or non-standard AJAX queries can be used.

+Further development direction to use other sensores of mobile device, orientation and motion.
+It can be used for indoor navigation and step counting.

 Planned functionality
 --------------------------------------------------------------------------------